The Samsung Galaxy A series shows Samsung is dedicated to continuing to build midrange phones.

-It’s business as usual at Samsung, and the Galaxy Note 7 recall isn’t stopping the South Korean giant from continuing to make and release devices.
-And now rumors about a 2017 refresh of the 2016 Galaxy A7 have begun percolating.
+The Galaxy Note 7 recall isn’t stopping South Korean tech giant Samsung from continuing to make and release devices.
+Following months of rumors and speculation, Samsung has taken the wraps off of the 2017 Galaxy A series.